 Here in Hawaii, and in other warm climates, growing sweet potatoes is like growing weeds.
 Trimmed vines tossed aside will root and eventually form an edible tuber.

 Here’s something to consider about adding sweet potatoes to your garden: They are a calorie-dense vegetable.
 Here’s why that matters.

 Sweet potatoes are planted live cuttings called slips.
 You can start growing your own sweet potato slips so they’ll be ready for spring planting, even when it’s too cold to do any outdoor gardening.

 Start by picking up a sweet potato from the grocery store.
 Choose organic if it’s available; some conventionally-grown potatoes are chemically treated to prevent sprouting.
-Push three toothpicks into the sweet potato, spaced equally.
+Push three toothpicks into the sweet potato at midway, spaced equally.
 Put the sweet potato into a recycled jar filled with water so that the bottom of the sweet potato is submerged.
 Set in a bright location.

 This will look a lot like a grammar school science project.

 The potato will begin sending roots down into the water within a few weeks.
 Soon you’ll see green shoots start to emerge from the upper portion of the sweet potato.
 These are the beginnings of your summer sweet potato crop!

-Growing sweet potatoes
+Planting sweet potatoes

 If your region is really late in warming up, you can start rooting your slips indoors in pots filled with potting soil following those same steps.
 Keep the soil most but not wet.
 When warm weather finally arrives, you’ll have rooted cuttings to move out into the garden.

 I’ve had good luck growing sweet potatoes in pots and raised beds.
 In particular, they’ve done well in grow bags.
 Sweet potatoes grow by forming tubers along their roots.
 Those roots can extend a good way from where you originally planted the sweet potato slips.

 Growing sweet potatoes in pots allows you to keep them contained to a specific area.
 This also allows for harvesting without having to dig up a large area in the garden.

 A purple sweet potato plant